 I launched myself at him as hard as I could, shifting into human form in mid-air.
 Clean Jr. looked up just in time for me to nail him in the face with a drop-kick.
 He dropped his gun and staggered back, hitting the glass.
-I scrambled to my feet and launched a flying elbow into his chest, throwing my full weight into it.
-The window shattered, and the werewolf fell out.
-Silver was nice and all, but I doubted even he could survive a thirteen-storey drop
+Scrambling to my feet, I launched a flying elbow into his chest with my full weight behind it.
+The window shattered as the werewolf fell out.
+Silver was nice and all, but I doubted even he could survive a thirteen-story drop.

-I grabbed his gun off the floor, and heard footsteps approaching.
+Grabbing his gun off the floor, I heard footsteps approaching.
 I turned in time to see Clean Sr. lunging for me, his fangs and claws bared.
 In the movies, bullets are magical instant death machines, and the hero only needs to fire once for his opponent to peacefully slump down and die.
 In the real world, there is a reason why police officers are instructed to empty their clip into a target.

-I pulled the trigger again and again as the werewolf slammed into me, firing shot after shot into his chest even as he snapped at my throat.
-I twisted and blocked his jaws with my shoulder, taking the bite as the gun finally clicked dry.
+I pulled the trigger continuously as the werewolf slammed into me, firing shot after shot into his chest even as he snapped at my throat.
+Wrenching aside, I blocked his jaws with my shoulder, taking the bite as the gun finally clicked dry.
 Clean Sr.’s teeth sank in, but his grip began to tremble, the bite not as iron-hard as it could have been.
 I felt some of the werewolf’s blood splash on my shoulder as he coughed it up.